rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/testnet.md

 - Login to the Chainlink Operator WebUI and add the following job.
 - Replace *RSK_INITIATOR_NAME*, *ORACLE_CONTRACT_ADDRESS* and *RSKTX_ADAPTER_NAME* with your values.
 - For the purpose of adding the node to the testnet Reference Aggregator, configure the tasks to fetch last traded price of RIF/BTC pair on Liquid.com exchange.
-- Once this step is ready, provide the JobID and Oracle contract address to the Aggregator owners to be included.
+- Once this step is done, provide the JobID and Oracle contract address to the Aggregator owners to be included.

 ```
 {